ospilos/docs/advanced/device-allowednetworks.rst

 Mentioning only an IPv4 prefix will thus deny all IPv6 connections and vice versa.
 Use ``0.0.0.0/0`` (IPv4) or ``::/0`` (IPv6) to allow all connections on that address family.

+There is a ! (not) paramater in order you want to exclude this device to connect via a subnet.
+Set the allowed subnets to !10.10.0.0/16, 0.0.0.0/0 for the device in question to connect to all netrowks, but not using your VPN in the range 10.10.something.something The order matters here, former mask beats the later ones.